alelavelli/rust-fullstack-web-application/README.md

 The transaction module contains the definition of the transaction trait `DatabaseTransactionTrait` and its implementations for MongoDB and for In Memory: `MongoDBDatabaseTransaction` and `MemoryDatabaseTransaction` respectively.

 `MongoDBDatabaseTransaction` implementation is pretty simple: it contains a `mongodb::client::ClientSession` and it is provided to the database service to attach it during database operations.

+### Error types

+I defined different error types that are used at different levels of the application.

+The error module uses the crate `thiserror` to facilitate the definition of the error variants.

+#### DatabaseError

+`DatabaseError` type is used by the `DatabaseServiceTrait` and contains all the possible outcomes when dealing with it and with the actual database.

+#### AuthError

+`AuthError` is used by the `JWTAuthClaim` when something goes wrong when dealing with authentication tokens and by the `login` method of `UserService`.

+In its implementation there is the method `to_status_message` that translate each enum variant into the specific HTTP response code and message.

+#### ServiceAppError

+`ServiceAppError` is used by all the services and contains all the possible outcomes.

+#### AppError

+`AppError` is the error type returned by facades and routers' handlers and implements the trait `IntoReponse` to be automatically translated into HTTP response code and message.

+It is separated with `ServiceAppError` because according to the context we can mask some internal errors to `InternalServerError`.

+Facades are responsible to explicitly translated `ServiceAppError` returned type into `AppError` to correctly communicate the error to the client.